 If you brought these debts into bankruptcy, you’ll still have them after bankruptcy.
 You’ll need to include the payments in your budget and build your financial plan around them.

-How long does bankruptcy stay on your credit report
+How long will bankruptcy stay on your credit report

-Your bankruptcy will be on your credit report for a considerable time.
+Your bankruptcy will affect your credit score for up to a full decade.

 - Chapter 13 bankruptcy will remain on your credit report for seven years.